-(b) Complete the Warrant Officer Advanced Course.
+- (a) Meet qualifications described in paragraph f(1). - (b) Complete the Warrant Officer Advanced Course.

-(b) Complete the Warrant Officer Intermediate Level Education (WOILE).
+- (b) Complete the Warrant Officer Intermediate Level Education (WOILE). - (4) CW5 must-- h.

-h.
 Duties.

 (1) WO1/CW2-Performs and/or manages all activities pertaining to the processes and systems associated with the following core competencies in support of all JAGC Core Legal Disciplines: